ojarobitcoin/Programs/sql_manipulation/README.md

   ->money - amount of money that id(person) has.

 earnings:
-  ->id
+  id
-  ->perc - percentage of what of the total amount of money is invested in that stock.
-  ->returns - the return of the stock.
+  perc - percentage of what of the total amount of money is invested in that stock. returns - the return of the stock.

 money:
   ->id